Armu-T/SonarMuter/README.md

 # 🎧 SonarMute Automator (SteelSeries Sonar Fix)

 A lightweight Python-based automation tool designed for **SteelSeries Sonar** users.

+### 💡 The Problem
+SteelSeries Sonar has a known issue where audio routing becomes "leaky" during screen sharing or streaming (e.g., on Discord).
+Other participants often hear their own voices echoed back or hear system sounds that should be isolated.
+This happens because Sonar fails to properly separate audio streams across virtual channels like *Gaming* and *Microphone* during active sessions.

+### ✅ The Solution
-It solves the common issue of Discord audio leaking into multiple virtual channels (e.g., Gaming and Microphone) by automatically muting specific applications on designated channels upon Windows startup.
+**SonarMute Automator** solves this by automatically muting specific applications on designated virtual channels upon Windows startup.
+It ensures that apps like Discord remain silent on channels where they would otherwise cause feedback loops, effectively killing the echo once and for all.

+---

 ## ✨ Features

 * **Smart Device Selector:** Automatically lists all active audio devices and identifies applications currently using audio via an interactive terminal menu.
-* **Precision Muting:** Instead of muting the entire system, it targets a specific application on a specific virtual channel (e.g., muting Discord only on the 'Microphone' channel).
+* **Precision Muting:** Targets a specific application on a specific virtual channel (e.g., muting Discord only on the 'Microphone' channel).
 * **Ghost-Mode Execution:** Runs invisibly in the background without a console window.
-* **Cursor-Safe Automation:** Specifically engineered to prevent the Windows "Loading" (blue circle) cursor from appearing during execution cycle.
+* **Cursor-Safe Automation:** Specifically engineered to prevent the Windows "Loading" (blue circle) cursor from appearing during execution.
 * **Zero-Footprint:** Executes the command once and terminates immediately, leaving **0% CPU and RAM usage** after the task is done.
 * **Auto-Installer:** Handles all Python dependencies and installs `NirCmd` automatically if missing.